atuel96/cargar-estacion-tucu-tec/README.md

 * Año 2000: Los días empiezan a contar desde los 60 segundos.
 * Año 2017: Solo tenemos mitad de año.

+## TO DO

+* Resample to 60s
+* Inpute missing data if gaps are "shorts"